ArcanePariah/Night-of-the-Dead/README.md

 # Night of the Dead
-This repository contains latest version of Night of the Dead for Starcraft II.
+This repository contains latest version of Night of the Dead for StarCraft II.

 ## Requirements
-1. Starcraft II account (Starter Edition will open the map, but will not let testing it)
+1. StarCraft II account (Starter Edition will open the map, but will not let testing it)

 ## Installation
-1. Place bin/src folders in "Mods\Night of the Dead" in Starcraft II install folder (e.g. "C:\Program Files (x86)\StarCraft II\Mods\Night of the Dead").
+1. Place bin/src folders in "Mods\Night of the Dead" in StarCraft II install folder (e. g.
+"C:\Program Files (x86)\StarCraft II\Mods\Night of the Dead").
 Create "Mods" folder if necessary.
 2. Launch "Mods\Night of the Dead\src\NOTD.SC2Map\ComponentList.SC2Components" to open map in editor.
 File associations may not work for first run, so be sure to open it with SC2Edit.

 ## Tips
-1. To make map load faster, change Editor startup settings to load triggers module instead of terrain in File -> Preferences -> startup.
+1. To make map load faster, change Editor startup settings to load triggers module instead of terrain in File -> Preferences -> Startup.
 2. Place your SC2Bank file in "Documents\StarCraft II\Banks" to use it in test mode.
 3. While in test mode additional Editor cheats can be used for convenience.
 For full reference see [docs/SC2TestDocumentCheats.txt](docs/SC2TestDocumentCheats.txt), copy pasted from [patch 1.3.0 notes](http://us.battle.net/sc2/en/blog/2514162/patch-130-now-live-3-22-2011).
 Common cheats:
 	* god - Turns on god mode for the selected player.